mongodb/docs/source/includes/api/no-response-body.rst

-This endpoint does not return a response body.
+This endpoint doesn't return a response body.